Individual-1/mahjong-server/README.md

 server endpoints:

+Room related, maybe group?
-POST /draw {rID=roomID} - returns next tile from the wall, server modifies wallIndex POST /join {rID=roomID, pw=password} - adds room to user's token and tell them to refresh POST /create {pw=password} - creates a room and ID, returns id and adds it to creator's token
+POST /join {rID=roomID, pw=password} - adds room to user's token and tell them to refresh POST /leave {rID=roomID} - leave room and remove from all user's db entries and token POST /create {pw=password} - creates a room and ID, returns id and adds it to creator's token

+Tile/game related
+POST /discard {tile=tileCode} - discard a given tile on your turn, reject if not your turn or you dont have that tile POST /take - take the last discarded tile if conditions are met, reject if not POST /draw {rID=roomID} - returns next tile from the wall, server modifies wallIndex

 Schema: